molstar/molstar-volseg/docs/hosting.md

 npm run build
 ```

-- Download [Embedded Volseg HTML file](./embedded_volseg.html) to `build\viewer` directory in your local copy of molstar repository
+- Download [Embedded Volseg HTML file](./embedded_volseg.html) to `build/viewer` directory in your local copy of molstar repository

 - Host Mol* Volumes and Segmentations Server as described above

-- Open [Embedded Volseg HTML file](./embedded_volseg.html) in your web-browser, and view entries as described in [Tutorial](https://molstar.org/viewer-docs/volumes_and_segmentations/how-to/)
+- Open the downloaded [Embedded Volseg HTML file](./embedded_volseg.html) in your web-browser, and view entries as described in [Tutorial](https://molstar.org/viewer-docs/volumes_and_segmentations/how-to/)